thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/contributing-to-wolkenkit/developing-ideas-for-contributions/index.md

 ## Developing a sample application

-Although there are already a number of [sample applications](../../../media/sample-applications/wolkenkit-boards/), we would actually love to know what you are building with wolkenkit.
-Additionally, this helps others interested in wolkenkit to get a better understanding of how things work.
+[Sample applications](../../../media/sample-applications/wolkenkit-boards/) help others interested in wolkenkit to get a better understanding of how things work.
+Whether you want to develop a new sample application or enhance an existing one, we would love to know what you are building with wolkenkit.

 Typical questions to come up with ideas are: